samueljuma/Alx_DjangoLearnLab/advanced-api-project/ReadMe.md

 ---

 ## 4️⃣ Summary
-✅ Installed `django-filters`.
+- ✅ Installed `django-filters`.
-✅ Updated `settings.py` to include `'django_filters'`.
+- ✅ Updated `settings.py` to include `'django_filters'`.
-✅ Enabled filtering in `BookListView` using `DjangoFilterBackend`.
+- ✅ Enabled filtering in `BookListView` using `DjangoFilterBackend`.
-✅ Users can now filter books by **title, author name, and publication year** using query parameters.
+- ✅ Users can now filter books by **title, author name, and publication year** using query parameters.

 ---

-# Book API - Search and Ordering Functionality
+# Search and Ordering Functionality

 ## Overview
 This API provides search and ordering functionality for retrieving book records.
 Users can filter books by title or author name, and order them based on title or publication year.